jhkim610/Spiking_Neural_Network_Conversion/README.md

-mplementation of the paper
+implementation of the paper

-Conversion of Continuous-Valued Deep Networks to Efficient Event-Driven Networks for Image Classification
+"Conversion of Continuous-Valued Deep Networks to Efficient Event-Driven Networks for Image Classification"

 using mnist dataset under pytorch 0.3.1 setting